deloschang/timely-mobile-mirror/README.md

 once your Android phone is connected over USB.

 App name: Timely
 Package name: dartmouth.timely
+-
+* For Google Maps API v2, you may need to sign your own debug SHA1 certificate for the correct API key (~/.android/debug.keystore).

 Troubleshooting
 -------------
-In Eclipse, if 'Import Existing Project to Workspace' doesn't work, try 'File -> Import -> Existing Android Code to Workspace'
+* In Eclipse, if 'Import Existing Project to Workspace' doesn't work, try 'File -> Import -> Existing Android Code to Workspace'